 - Cell phones: the employer may provide a cell phone, computer, iPad or tools to an employee without tax liability if these are actually used for work.
 The employer determines which requirements the provision must meet.
 The provision may not the exchanged in the cafetaria model.
 These requirements are called the necessity criterion (noodzakelijkheidscriterium).
 If the employee does not need the provision anymore, he has to return it to the employer or pay the residual value.

 - Tools, computers (notebooks and laptops), mobile communication tools etc. if they fulfill the necessity criterion.
 Also in this case applies that if the employee does not need the provision anymore, he or she has to return it to the employer or pay the residual value.
 The provision may not the exchanged in the cafetaria model.
 You can determine a budget to buy a phone for instance.
 If the employee wants a more expensive phone, it is allowed.
-In that case the employee must pay a personal contribution from his net salary.
+However, the employee must pay a personal contribution from his net salary.

 Zero valuations (nihilwaarderingen)